NightFright2k19/doom_sbardef/README.md

 - **Backpack**: Powerup which doubles ammo amount.
 Recolored ammo numbers (white to gold/green) and/or doubling max ammo (Status Bar Plus, Crispy, Eternity, DSDA I/II).<br>
 - **Chainsaw/Super Shotgun**: Not shown on the vanilla status bar, these weapons are listed in the Arms display in more modern ports, usually as "8" and "9".
 - **Berserk mode**: Powerup which increases punching power with Fists.
 Usually shown as a fully lit "1" in the Arms display.
 The green cross icon in Eternity II turns red.
 In PrBoom+ I, the Medikit icon is replaced by a Berserk pack.
 In Eternity and DSDA, the symbol (infinity loop or "N/A") turns red if fists are selected.<br>
 - **God mode**: Mugshot and/or recolored health/armor numbers (gold).
-Crispy's "Health" label switches to "God".
+"Health" label in Crispy/Doom 64 switches to "God".
 In Eternity II and PrBoom+ II, icons turn golden, too.<br>
 - **Active ammo/weapon**: Currently selected weapon and fitting ammo.
 Orange numbers in the Arms/WEA/WPN panel and/or ammo overview.<br><br>

 **Comparison Features / Indicators:**<br>